 According to Article 22, paragraph 1h of the AHWA, the officer attending on the basis of Article 21 of the Act can order the cleaning and disinfection of buildings, manure silos and storage areas, and destruction of contaminated material.
-If applicable measures to control the vector might be implemented.

 Other measures like epidemiological inquiries will be carried out as well.
 These measures are laid down in Article 5 of the Regulation 92/119/EEC.